Ada-Developers-Academy/ada-build/roundtable-guides/05-loops.md

         print(i)
     ```
 1. In the `for` loop below
-    * What values does `i` take on each time through the loop?
+    * What value does `i` take on each time through the loop?
     * What would be a more meaningful variable name for  `i` in this case?

     ```python